HP LaserJet: Technology

 Most HP LaserJet printers employ xerographic laser-marking engines sourced from the Japanese company Canon.
 Due to a tight turnaround schedule on the first LaserJet, HP elected to use the controller already developed by Canon for the CX engine in the first LaserJet.
-In spring of 1989 The New York Times said that HP "dominates" the PC laser printer market.
+In spring of 1989, The New York Times said that HP "dominates" the PC laser printer market.

-The first LaserJet and the first Apple LaserWriter used the same print engine, the Canon CX engine.
-HP chose to use their in-house developed Printer Command Language (PCL) as opposed to Apple, which adopted the PostScript language, as developed by Adobe Systems.
-The use of a less-ambitious and simpler Page description language allowed HP to deliver its LaserJet to the market about a year before Apple's CX based product, and $1000 lower street price.
+The first LaserJet and the first Apple LaserWriter used the same print engine: the Canon CX engine.
+HP chose to use their in-house developed Printer Command Language (PCL) as opposed to Apple, which adopted the PostScript language as developed by Adobe Systems.
+The use of a simpler, less-ambitious Page description language allowed HP to deliver its LaserJet to the market about a year before Apple's CX based product, and $1000 lower street price.
 The sharing of an identical Canon engine in two competing products continued with the LaserJet II/III and the Apple LaserWriter II, which both used the Canon LBP-CX print engine.